srebella/lm-lab-cicd-devops-bookstore-api/docs/AZURECIRCLEPUSH.md

 Next we define how the Docker image will be tagged.
 CircleCI provides us with some [built in environment variables](https://circleci.com/docs/2.0/env-vars/#built-in-environment-variables) such as the build number.
 We make use of that to specify the tag as `1.$CIRCLE_BUILD_NUM`.
 For example if it was build number 7 then the tag of the image would be **1.7**.

-Finally we have the stage `requires` stage.
+Finally we have the `requires` stage.
 By default CircleCI will run jobs in parallel.
 By specifying `requires` it means this stage of the build will NOT run until the `python/test` stage has completed.

 **NOTE:** Don't commit and push your changes just yet until we've configured Circle with access to your Azure account.
 If you do accidentally commit and push, don't worry the build will just fail at this point.